 None of us saw the 225 kg weight limit sign until it was too late.
 It wouldn't have done any good at that point because we only knew our weight in pounds.
 With 225 kilograms being equivalent to about 496 pounds, we were well over limit.

 Much to our surprise, the three of us ground the elevator gears to a screeching halt.
 I pressed the "open" button, and we saw what no elevator passenger wants to see: we were stuck halfway between the first and second floors.
 This only happens to others, right?

 Mistake 2: My mother was packed tight against my dad and I, and she realized that the three of us were going nowhere fast.
 It was July and the elevator lights were hot.
 She freaked out and wanted her jacket off IMMEDIATELY.
 Her desperation made the elevator feel even hotter.
 She thought we all might run out of oxygen.

 It was starting to feel like "The Three Stooges Take An Elevator Ride."

 Mistake 3: I repeatedly pressed the emergency call button, and a hotel employee eventually answered.
 However, he spoke only French.
 Panic rose.
 I didn't know the French word for "HELP," and he sure didn't know any English.
 He hung up on me several times.
 This really was The Three Stooges.

 Desperate, I started pressing all the buttons in rapid succession.
 Then I yelled and pounded on the inside of the elevator to get attention, all the while pressing all the buttons, too.

-Luckily, my husband and daughter noticed that we had disappeared, and they heard the fits and commotion.
+Luckily, my husband and daughter noticed that we had disappeared, and they heard my fits and commotion.
 When the hotel attendant was finally able to open the door, she was laughing, surprised that three people filled the elevator—and so completely at that.
 We climbed out to fresh air and safety.

-The following day, as my family passed the front desk, we overheard the hotel attendant chuckle as she said to to her coworker, "the Americans ... that's them."
+The following day, as my family passed the front desk, we overheard the hotel attendant chuckle as she said to her coworker, "the Americans ... that's THEM."